iTwin/itwinjs-core/docs/learning/backend/AccessModels.md

 You will not normally need to load Model objects into memory.
 Model objects do not hold properties.
 The properties of a Model are held by the associated modeled element.

-[IModelDb.Models.getSubModel]($backend) is a convenient way to look up a model by the Id, Code, or Guid of the modeled element.
+[IModelDb.Models.getSubModel]($backend) and [IModelDb.Models.tryGetSubModel]($backend) are convenient ways to look up a model by the Id, Code, or Guid of the modeled element.

 [Element.model]($backend) is the Id of the model that contains an element.